oiraqi/eas/P1-Big-Picture/README.md

 - Cost
 - Constraints (e.g. poor client-side network connectivity)

+A typical value for an interactive app, such as Facebook is 200 - 300 ms.

 To specify requirements in terms of:
 - Caching (client side and server side)
 - Compression